BrepGen: A B-rep Generative Diffusion Model with Structured Latent Geometry: Structured Latent Geometry

-\myparagraphd{Vertex ($V$)} A vertex is a 3D point without additional shape details.
+A vertex is a 3D point without additional shape details.
 The feature of a vertex node is its point coordinate $V = (x,y,z)$.
-Vertex row in Fig.~\ref{fig:data} (middle) shows the location of two vertices.
+The `Vertex' row in \autoref{fig:data} (middle) shows the location of two vertices.